 Looking at the case: Arizona plaintiffs, Louisiana plaintiff v.
 Louisiana defendant.

-The issue here is that the plaintiff is a Limited Partnership.
+The problem here is that the plaintiff is a Limited Partnership.
 Not a corporation.
 If it was a corporation, we would have only looked at the owners and what was their principle place of business or their place of incorporation.
 Instead, because this is a limited partnership, we need to look at all the parties involved in the partnership.

 Redner v.
 Sanders